ps-tuebingen-courses/pl1-lecture-notes/src/15-continuations-1/continuations-1.md

 which we do not know how to implement for the web.

-The first thing to observe is that on its own, `allCosts` is not a complete program: it doesn't do anything unless it is called with actual parameters!
+The first thing to observe is that on its own, `allCosts` is not a complete program: it doesn't do anything unless it is called with actual arguments!
 Instead, it is a library procedure that may be used in many different contexts.
 Because it has a web interaction, however, there is the danger that at the point of interaction, the rest of the computation -- that is, the computation that invoked `allCosts` -- will be lost.
 To prevent this, `allCosts` must consume an extra argument,